-Right, well firstly i’m gonna expect a barrage of emails from people proclaiming to own this game… and many of you will own Outrun Europa, but not the first version which was created back in 1988/89.
-And this version was under the name of Outrun Europe and not Europa… It was also a rather different game.
+Many of you will own Outrun Europa on the C64, but not this first version created back in 1988/89.
+This version was under the name of Outrun Europe and not Europa.
+It was also a rather different game.

-Outrun Europe was originally drawn up for US Gold, and the game was started by Neil Coxhead who had joined Probe software.
-These were written in a proposal to US Gold, who accepted it and allowed Probe to continue with their work on the project.
-GTW actually has the proposals sent to US Gold, which you can download below.
+Outrun Europe was originally drawn up for U.S. Gold as an unofficial sequel, and was started by Neil Coxhead who had joined Probe Software at the time.
+A design proposal was presented to U.S. Gold, who accepted it and allowed Probe to continue with their work on the project.
+GTW has the proposals which you can download below.

 The interesting bit about the music is that Turbo Outrun’s intro music was in fact meant for Outrun Europe.
-And the proof is in the Music Demo download above, submitted thanks to Martin from Stadium 64.
+The proof is in the music demo download below, submitted thanks to Martin from Stadium 64.
 Also it is documented in the HVSC STIL file that some tunes used in Outrun Europa were actually intended for Outrun Europe.
-This is all but confirmed now by the video clips as this intriguing story draws to a close.
+This is all but confirmed now by the video clips, as this intriguing story draws to a close.

-Unfortunately it has been around 10 years or more since the video clips were made, and there has been no progress on making the game available after several attempts.
+Unfortunately it has been almost 20 years since the video clips were made, and there has been no progress on making the game available after several attempts.
 It seems that the collector has no intention of making available, which unfortunately we see from time to time.
 Hopefully some day we may find something of the game via other means and release properly for people to check out and enjoy.

-For now… check out the official game proposal download above (Prod doc) which Probe sent to US Gold to get approved.
-You will find that it proposes a rather different game to Outrun Europa which was released!
+For now, check out the official game proposal download below which Probe sent to US Gold to get approved.
+You will find that it proposes a rather different game to Outrun Europa which was eventually released.

 Contributions: Mr Fox, The Overkiller, Joerg Droege, Neil Coxhead, Martin from Stadium 64, Jazzcat